 Email is still communicating

-These days, much communication emailed.
+These days, much communication goes by email.
 There is nothing wrong with that.
 We all have busy lives and emails can be read when you have a free moment.
 Sometimes emailing goes quicker especially when you have to be notified about something.
 Overall, email may actually speed up the process by sending documents back and forth.
 And these days you can buy or sell a home while vacationing.
 Trust us, more than once transactions were closed while clients were holidaying outside Canada.

 Text messages are quick

 Texting and What’s App are two great ways for quick updates

 Last but not least, a realtor should interact in the manner you prefer.
 Whether phoning, emailing, texting, or via What’s App or Facebook, it does not matter, as long as your realtor updates you on important things and gets back to you in a decent time frame.